willward20/the-bot-bros/README.md

 # the-bot-bros
 Our team designed, built, and progammed a ground robot for mapping a physical environment using LiDAR and SLAM.
-The project was divided into two parts: [project_1](https://github.com/willward20/the-bot-bros/tree/main/project_1) and [project_2]().
+The project was divided into two parts: [project_1](https://github.com/willward20/the-bot-bros/tree/main/project_1) and [project_2](https://github.com/willward20/the-bot-bros/tree/main/project_2).
+Details about each project are given below.

 ## Project 1

+## Project 2